-As global temperatures rise at an accelerating pace, the need for countries to take urgent action against climate change and its potentially catastrophic effects has never been greater.
+As global temperatures rise at an accelerating pace, the need for countries to take urgent action against climate change has never been greater.
 Such action will require extensive cooperation and collaboration — not just among governments and organizations around the world, but also among research groups within universities like UBC.

 In advance of the 2021 United Nations Climate Change Conference (COP26) in Glasgow, members of the UBC research community gathered online to take part in the virtual UBC Climate Change Research Symposium.
-The goal of the event was to help foster connections among relevant research clusters across the university, thereby “[enhancing] the potential of UBC researchers to impact climate change through research and innovation.”
+The goal of the event, its organizers say, was to help foster connections among relevant research clusters across the university, “[enhancing] the potential of UBC researchers to impact climate change through research and innovation.”